<iframe src="https://www.googletagmanager.com/ns.html?id=GTM-M74D8PB" height="0" width="0" style="display:none;visibility:hidden">

 Overview

 Overall, the power of Okta access certifications for governance lies in their ability to provide organizations with the tools, visibility, and control necessary to ensure proper access control, enforce the principle of least privilege, enhance security, streamline compliance efforts, and foster a culture of accountability.
-With Okta, organizations can confidently navigate the governance landscape, safeguarding sensitive data and protecting against unauthorized access.
-This workflow example will show the ability to trigger a campaign based on a user getting added to a sensitive group within Okta.
+With Okta, organizations can confidently navigate the governance landscape, safeguard sensitive data, and protect against unauthorized access.
+This workflow example demonstrates how to trigger a campaign when a user is added to a sensitive group in Okta.

 Applies To